onebytegone/hypertrain/docs/ai-api-spec.md

 # AI API Specs:

+This is for version 1 of the api.
+Each url should be prefixed by `/v1`, e.g http://example.com/v1/ai/register/teamname.

 ## Notes:

 Once a teamname has been registered, it cannot be registered again until a DELETE is called using the vaild auth token for the teamname.